nihr43/rcss-notes/README.md

 ### Data Management
 1. Create a simple SQLite3 database from a CSV file and perform a simple query.
 Use of C and scripting libraries acceptable but not direct examples.
 2. What happens when you dump 10,000 files in a folder?
 How can you mitigate this problem.
+	- Depending on the filesystem, 10,000 files in a single directory may be too many.
+Problems of this nature could be mitigated by piping stdout into a tool like tar.
 3. Utilize an external service that has a REST API (S3, iPlant etc.).